paulbradish/awesome-digital-marketing/README.md

 ## Email Marketing
 - [Constant Contact](https://www.constantcontact.com/) - Deliver stunning emails and a whole lot more.
 Attract new customers and boost sales with their complete, easy-to-use digital marketing suite.
 - [Mailchimp](https://mailchimp.com/) - Grow your business on your terms with Mailchimp's All-In-One marketing, automation & email marketing platform.
+### Email Marketing Resources
+- [The Ultimate Guide to Email Marketing](https://blog.hubspot.com/marketing/email-marketing-guide) - Learn everything you need to know about email marketing; from creating a strategy and building a list to email regulations and tracking results.

 ## Lead Generation (Inbound Marketing)
+- [Eloqua Marketing Automation](https://www.oracle.com/cx/marketing/automation/) - Create more closed-loop marketing and sales activities and manage cross-channel B2B marketing campaigns that nurture leads across each stage of the buying process.
+A best-in-class B2B marketing automation solution, Oracle Eloqua Marketing Automation offers campaign design, advanced lead scoring, real-time firmographic data, and integrated sales tools.
 - [HubSpot](https://www.hubspot.com/) - A leading CRM platform with a number of inbound marketing tools.
    - [Lead Generation: A Beginner's Guide to Generating Business Leads the Inbound Way](https://blog.hubspot.com/marketing/beginner-inbound-lead-generation-guide-ht)
 - [LeadPages](https://www.leadpages.com/) - A digital lead generation software platform that enables entrepreneurs and marketers to easily publish web sites and landing pages, so they can turn clicks into customers.